mrtj/pyds_tracker_meta/README.md

 1. The source should be compiled on your target platform (Jetson or x86).
 2. Set your DeepStream version and path in `build.sh`.
 3. Launch `build.sh`
-4. Copy the compiled library (eg. `pyds_tracker_meta.cpython-36m-aarch64-linux-gnu.so`) to your python `site-packages` folder, or alternatively to the folder where your python script will run.
+4. Install the compiled module with `python setup.py install` (use sudo or python3 if needed).

 ## Usage